Bachelor of Science in

 “The goals of the program are to bring you from someone who is just entering the discipline to someone who can lead teams and manage large organizations in the healthcare setting.”

-– Tyler C Smith, MS, PhD, Professor and Chair, Department of Community Health, College of Law and Public Service
+– Tyler C Smith, MS, PhD, Professor and Chair, Department of Health Leadership, School of Health Professions

 Enrolling in a university is a big decision.
 That’s why our dedicated admissions team is here to guide you through the admissions process and help you find the right program for you and your career goals.